wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/hpux/wazuh_agent_package_hpux.rst

 Install Wazuh agent on HP-UX from package
 =========================================

-The Wazuh agent for HP-UX can be downloaded from our :doc:`packages list<../../packages-list/index>`.
+The Wazuh agent for HP-UX can be downloaded from our :ref:`packages list<packages>`.
 The installation steps are:

 Create the user and the group OSSEC: